Scalable quantum eraser for superconducting integrated circuits: Abstract

 \section{Abstract}

 A fast and scalable scheme for multi-qubit resetting in superconducting quantum processors is proposed by exploiting the feasibility of frequency-tunable transmon qubits and transmon-like couplers to engineer a full programmable superconducting erasing head.
-The scalability of the device is verified by simultaneously resetting two qubits, where we show that collectivity effects may emerge as an fundamental ingredient to speed up the erasing process.
-Conversely, we also describe the appearance of decoherence-free subspace in multi-qubit chips, causing it to damage the device performance.
-To overcome this problem, a special set of parameters for the tunable frequency coupler is proposed, which allows us to erase even states within such subspace.
-To end, we offer a proposal to buildup integrated superconducting processors that can be efficiently connected to erasure heads in a scalable way.
+We demonstrate the emergence of collective effects that lead to a decoherence-free subspace during the erasing process.
+The presence of such a subspace negatively impacts the device's performance and has been overlooked in other multi-qubit chips.
+To circumvent this issue and pave the way to the device's scalability, we employ tunable frequency couplers to identify a specific set of parameters that enables us to erase even those states within this subspace, ensuring the simultaneous multi-qubit resetting, verified here for the two-qubit case.
+In contrast, we show that collectivity effects can also emerge as an ingredient to speed up the erasing process.
+To end, we offer a proposal to build up integrated superconducting processors that can be efficiently connected to erasure heads in a scalable way.